Ted Jolliffe: May 24, 1945 radio speech

 As can be discerned from the previous description, the 1945 campaign was anything but genteel and polite.
 Jolliffe replied by giving a radio speech—written with the assistance of Lister Sinclair— that accused Drew of running a political Gestapo in Ontario.
 In the speech excerpt below, Jolliffe alleged that a secret department of the Ontario Provincial Police was acting as a political police – spying on the opposition and the media.

 It is my duty to tell you that Colonel Drew is maintaining in Ontario, at this very minute, a secret political police, a paid government spy organization, a Gestapo to try and keep himself in power.
 And Col[onel] Drew maintains his secret political police at the expense of the taxpayers of Ontario – paid out of the Public Funds...

 Now all through this election campaign, you've been hearing that the real issue is freedom versus dictatorship....
 And I quite agree; there certainly is a very grave danger; and when you've heard all the facts, true facts, supported by affidavits, about Col[onel] Drew's Ontario Gestapo – Well, I'll let you decide for yourselves where the danger of dictatorship is coming from.

 The dramatic tone of the speech is Sinclair's, as at the time, he was a dramatist, mostly writing for the Canadian Broadcasting Corporation (CBC).
 At the time, there was speculation among CCF supporters as to whether or not the speech damaged the party's reputation.
 But as Gerald Caplan maintains in his book The Dilemma of Canadian Socialism, the CCF was already at 21 percent in popular support in the Gallop poll just prior to the speech.
 On election day, they received 22 percent of the popular vote, so at best it added an extra percentage point of support.
-At worst, it didn't have an effect, which is highly unlikely.
+At worst, it did not have an effect, which is highly unlikely.

 Jolliffe's inflammatory speech became the main issue of the campaign, and dominated coverage in the media for the rest of the election.
 Drew, and his Attorney-General Leslie Blackwell vehemently denied Jolliffe's accusations, but the public outcry was too much for them to abate.
 On May 28, 1945, they appointed a Royal Commission to investigate these charges.
 Jolliffe's CCF and the Ontario Liberal party wanted the election suspended until the Commission tabled its report.
-Drew ignored these requests and continued to hold the election on its original date, despite it being many months before the Commission's findings could be made available.
+Drew ignored these requests and continued to hold the election on its original date, despite it being many months before the commission's findings could be made available.